Contralateral brain: Developmental malformations

 may occur when the cerebrum does not turn during early embryology.

 Cephalopagus or janiceps twins are conjoined twins who are born with two faces, one on either side of the head.
-These twins have two brains and two spinal chords, but these are located on the left and the right side of the body.
+These twins have two brains and two spinal cords, but these are located on the left and the right side of the body.
 According to the axial twist hypothesis, the two nervous systems could not turn due to the complex configuration of the body and therefore remained on either side.